HPCE/hpce-2018-cw2/readme.md

       HCPE_X = 100

-Environment variables are a way of defining ambient properties, and are often used for tuning the execution of program for the specific machine they are on (I'm not saying it's the best way, but it happens a lot).
-I used the "HPCE_" prefix as I want to try to avoid clashes with other programs that might want a variable called "X".
+Environment variables are a way of defining ambient properties, and are often used for tuning the execution of a program for the specific machine they are on (I'm not saying it's the best way, but it happens a lot).
+I used the `HPCE_` prefix as I want to try to avoid clashes with other programs that might want a variable called `X`.

 ### Add parameterisable chunking to your class

-Modify your implementation of `direct_fourier_transform_parfor_inner` to use a chunk size K, where K is either specified as a decimal integer using the environment variable `HPCE_DIRECT_INNER_K`, or if it is not set, you should use a sensible default.
+Modify your implementation of `direct_fourier_transform_parfor_inner` to use a chunk size _K_, where _K_ is either specified as a decimal integer using the environment variable `HPCE_DIRECT_INNER_K`.
+If it is not set, you should use a sensible default.
 For example, if the user does:

     export HPCE_DIRECT_INNER_K=16

 you would use a chunk size of 16 for the inner loop.

-_Hint: in order to save time: [atoi](http://www.cplusplus.com/reference/cstdlib/atoi/) can turn a string into an integer._
+_Hint: in order to save you time: [atoi](http://www.cplusplus.com/reference/cstdlib/atoi/) can turn a string into an integer._

 You should think about what "sensible default" means: the TBB user